GitLab (NASDAQ:GTLB) Issues FY 2023 Earnings Guidance

-In other news, major shareholder August Capital Management Vii, sold 61,170 shares of the firm’s stock in a transaction that occurred on Tuesday, August 16th.
-The shares were sold at an average price of $67.07, for a total value of $4,102,671.90.
-Following the sale, the insider now directly owns 149,737 shares in the company, valued at approximately $10,042,860.59.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-In related news, major shareholder Howard Hartenbaum sold 18,453 shares of GitLab stock in a transaction that occurred on Thursday, August 25th.
-The shares were sold at an average price of $64.63, for a total transaction of $1,192,617.39.
-Following the sale, the insider now directly owns 150,000 shares in the company, valued at approximately $9,694,500.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, major shareholder August Capital Management Vii, sold 61,170 shares of GitLab stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $67.07, for a total transaction of $4,102,671.90.
-Following the sale, the insider now owns 149,737 shares in the company, valued at $10,042,860.59.
+In other GitLab news, major shareholder August Capital Management Vii, sold 43,573 shares of GitLab stock in a transaction on Friday, July 8th.
+The shares were sold at an average price of $57.54, for a total value of $2,507,190.42.
+Following the transaction, the insider now directly owns 42,454 shares in the company, valued at $2,442,803.16.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other GitLab news, major shareholder Howard Hartenbaum sold 18,453 shares of GitLab stock in a transaction that occurred on Thursday, August 25th.
+The stock was sold at an average price of $64.63, for a total value of $1,192,617.39.
+Following the sale, the insider now owns 150,000 shares of the company’s stock, valued at approximately $9,694,500.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, major shareholder August Capital Management Vii, sold 43,573 shares of the stock in a transaction on Friday, July 8th.
+The stock was sold at an average price of $57.54, for a total value of $2,507,190.42.
+Following the completion of the transaction, the insider now owns 42,454 shares of the company’s stock, valued at approximately $2,442,803.16.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 193,196 shares of company stock valued at $11,762,380 in the last ninety days.
+Insiders sold a total of 193,196 shares of company stock worth $11,762,380 in the last 90 days.

-A number of hedge funds and other institutional investors have recently modified their holdings of the company.
-Lazard Asset Management LLC bought a new stake in shares of GitLab in the 1st quarter valued at $47,000.
-United Capital Financial Advisers LLC bought a new stake in shares of GitLab in the 1st quarter valued at $203,000.
-Zurcher Kantonalbank Zurich Cantonalbank bought a new stake in shares of GitLab in the 2nd quarter valued at $227,000.
-Raymond James & Associates increased its stake in shares of GitLab by 62.6% in the 1st quarter.
-Raymond James & Associates now owns 4,289 shares of the company’s stock valued at $234,000 after acquiring an additional 1,652 shares in the last quarter.
-Finally, AJ Wealth Strategies LLC bought a new stake in shares of GitLab in the 1st quarter valued at $267,000.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Lazard Asset Management LLC purchased a new stake in shares of GitLab during the 1st quarter worth approximately $47,000.
+United Capital Financial Advisers LLC purchased a new position in shares of GitLab in the first quarter valued at $203,000.
+Zurcher Kantonalbank Zurich Cantonalbank acquired a new position in shares of GitLab during the 2nd quarter worth $227,000.
+Raymond James & Associates boosted its position in shares of GitLab by 62.6% in the 1st quarter.
+Raymond James & Associates now owns 4,289 shares of the company’s stock worth $234,000 after buying an additional 1,652 shares in the last quarter.
+Finally, AJ Wealth Strategies LLC acquired a new stake in GitLab in the 1st quarter valued at about $267,000.
 Institutional investors and hedge funds own 42.66% of the company’s stock.

 GitLab Company Profile